ravichas/TidyingData/1-TidyingData-R-RStudio-Intro.md

 After using a package, use
 <pre>detach(foreign)</pre>
-to remove a package (ex. foreign package) from the workspace.
+to remove a package (ex. foreign package) from the seach space.

 Use
 <pre> SessionInfo() </pre>